 They revisited the subject in 2017 (6), and once again reached the same conclusions: "There is no evidence from superior quality balance studies that increasing the diet acid load promotes skeletal bone mineral loss or osteoporosis (...)
 Promotion of the 'alkaline diet' to prevent calcium loss is not justified."

 Furthermore, they didn't find any evidence that "phosphate intake contributes to demineralization of bone or to bone calcium excretion in the urine."

 And the study gives a strong warning: "Dietary advice that dairy products, meats, and grains are detrimental to bone health due to 'acidic' phosphate content needs reassessment.
 There is no evidence that higher phosphate intakes are detrimental to bone health."

 At the other extreme of the pH fads, lies the risky ingestion of large quantities of vinegar (an acidic beverage).

 Those who believe that "apple cider vinegar", or any other vinegar is good for their health should consider the following case reported by Lhotta (7):

-A woman who had drunk, for a period of 6-years, half a pint a day (250 ml) of apple cider vinegar suffered severe health effects.
+A woman who had drunk, for a period of 6-years, half a pint (250 ml) daily of apple cider vinegar suffered severe health effects.

-The excessive amounts of cider vinegar were converted into bicarbonate in the liver and excreted by the kidneys.
+The excessive amounts of acid in the apple cider vinegar were converted into bicarbonate in the liver and excreted by the kidneys.
 So the woman's body pH remained unchanged, but the urine excretion that removed the bicarbonate also eliminated sodium and potassium ions.
 This altered her electrolyte balance and provoked osteoporosis.

 Electrolytes are charged atoms or molecules (ions) that critical for many body processes that function by using electric current.
 If this balance is disrupted the consequences can be very serious and can even lead to death.